baozi-technology/baozi-web/content/23-11-2019/index.md

 The three most famous companies engaging into dual licensing are The Qt Company, MySQL and MongoDB.

-[MongoDB says upfront that their drivers are licensed under the Apache License v2](https://www.mongodb.com/community/licensing) so that you do not need to license your own code under any specific terms when using MongoDB, but still - companies feel the need to buy a "Commercial" License, maybe because their lawyer said so.
-I think bundled with the Proprietary License, you also buy legal liabilities and other niceties that I do not understand at all.
+[MongoDB says upfront that their drivers are licensed under the Apache License v2](https://www.mongodb.com/community/licensing) so that you do not need to license your own code under any specific terms when using MongoDB, but still - companies feel the need to buy a "Commercial" License.
+I am not sure why, maybe because they need to buy a liability.
 MongoDB AGPL/SSPL library was chosen as a protection against big cloud vendors, not to enforce dual licensing.

 Qt is [less clear](https://www.qt.io/licensing/).
 Most of their library are using LGPL so using them is no problem, but they seem to [confuse people a lot](https://www.quora.com/Can-I-use-the-free-QT-for-c++-commercially).